-In C#, every type you define falls into one of two categories: value types or reference types.
-The distinction is fundamental to how data is stored, accessed, and managed in memory.
+In C#, every type falls into one of two core categories: value types and reference types.
+This classification fundamentally determines how data is stored, accessed, and managed in memory.
+Let’s explore both in detail.

 Value Types

-Value types are defined using the struct keyword.
-They are stored directly on the stack (in most cases) and are passed by value.
-This means that when you assign a value type to a new variable or pass it to a method, a copy of the data is created.
+Value types are defined using the struct keyword and are typically stored on the stack.
+When you assign a value type to a new variable or pass it to a method, a copy is created.
+This behavior ensures that changes to one instance do not affect others.

 struct Point